The most effective TIPS to recover better after each workout.

 - Quality and hours of sleep

-In this article we will deal with the last two and in the future we will break down the others, point by point, since they require a lot of depth of analysis.
+In this article we will address the last two and in the future we will go through the others, point by point, since they require a great depth of analysis.

-The concept of recovery could be understood as the body's ability to return to homeostasis values (balance) after receiving training for a given period of time.
-The objective of training is that once this new balance is restored, is in a higher physiological state than when we started training.
+The concept of recovery could be understood as the body's ability to return to values of homeostasis (balance) after having received training for a given period of time.
+The objective of training is that once this new balance is restored, is in a higher physiological state than when we started training .

-This is called positive overcompensation and keeping it constant will be the result of a good recovery training after training.
+This is called positive overcompensation and keeping it constant will result in good recovery training after training.

 As we discussed in the previous section, improving will depend on having a good recovery.
 But beyond continuing to improve our sporting level, the importance of recovering well also affects other areas outside of sport.